pflee1989/pflee1989/README.md

 - 💬 Ask me about Chinese food ^^
 - 📫 How to reach me: pflee1989@outlook.com
 - 😄 Why Doing IT?
 It is great to build something substantial without plumbing or wiring
 - ⚡ Fun fact?
-I love spices (nutmeg is my favorite), they make life great
+I love spices (nutmeg especially), they make life great